-The dermis is much larger than the epidermis layer… and while the epidermis provides an outer, protective and visible layer of skin, the dermis is the headquarters of protection for your body.
+The dermis is much larger than the epidermis layer.
+While the epidermis provides an outer, protective and visible layer of skin, the dermis is the headquarters of protection for your body.
 It’s also the most influential layer of skin when it comes to creating the skin structure, thanks to its collagen and elastin content.

 Beneath the dermis is the subcutis layer, also sometimes referred to as subcutaneous fat or the hypodermis layer.
 This layer acts as insulation for your body to help keep you warm.
 It also acts as a shock absorber, or cushion, around your vital organs.